caurdy/MSULinguisticsCapstone/README.md

 		2.)
 Make sure that the prepared data is soemwhere inside the parent directory of where the software is located.

 		3.)
 Run run command with specific arguments listed below to call retraining Dairization model feature.
-			- docker run -v ${pwd}:/usr/src/app -m -d [directory/where/the/prepared/data/is/located] [diarization model to retrain] [epoch number] [Where to save the model] e.g. docker run -v ${pwd}:/usr/src/app -m -d ./PyannoteProj/data_preparation/TrainingData/Talkbank/ ./PyannoteProj/data_preparation/saved_model/model_03_25_2022_10_38_52 30 ./Data/Models/Diarization
+			- docker run -v ${pwd}:/usr/src/app -m -d [diarization model to retrain] [epoch number] [Where to save the model] e.g. docker run -v ${pwd}:/usr/src/app -m -d ./Data/Models/Diarization/model_03_25_2022_10_38_52 30 ./Data/Models/Diarization

 			3.1) -m tag determine that you are using retraining model feature.
 			3.2) -d tag determine that you are retraining diarization model.
-			3.3) if epoch number is not determined by the user, it is defaultly setted as 30.
+			3.3) if epoch number is not determined by the user, it is defaultly set to 30.

 		4.)
 The new Diarization model will be stored in where you defined when you ran the run command.